 Look For Artificial Signs of Aging

-Artificial aging involves the process of making a reprint or other sort of counterfeit card look old and consistent with the year of original production.
+Artificial aging involves making a reprint or counterfeit card look old and consistent with the original production year.

 For more novice collectors, this guide should help identify artificially aged fakes.